Poropanchax normani

 Poropanchax normani, also known as the Norman's lampeye, is a species of procatopodine fish which is native to Africa.
-It belongs to the group of African lampeyes and livebearers (Poeciliidae).
+It belongs to the group of African lampeyes and livebearers (Procatopodidae).

 Etymology

 The fish is named in honor of ichthyologist J. R. (John Roxborough) Norman (1898–1944), of the British Museum, who sent specimens to Ahl for "determination" of the species.

 Description

 The Norman's lampeye is named for its bright markings located on its eyes.
 Its body is lightly colored, with a rounded caudal fin and large, rounded dorsal and anal fins near the posterior.
 The fish's eye is about 1.5–2 times the length of its head, a distinctive feature of African lampeyes.
 The surface and scales have a bluish tint with a yellow hue or outline on the body and the outer edges of the dorsal, caudal, and anal fins.
 This coloration is likely an adaptation to the highly vegetated areas where the fish is found and is passed down genetically.
 P. normani has a superiorly positioned mouth, which is typical of its surface-oriented, omnivorous feeding habits.